 FEZtival of Trees & Lights, LuLu Shrine Center, Plymouth Meeting

-You won’t want your family to miss this special three-day event running November 12-14 with all proceeds benefiting local animal rescue and shelters.
+You won’t want your family to miss this special two-day event running December 3-4 with all proceeds benefiting local animal rescue and shelters.
+New location this year at King of Prussia Mall.
 Find yourself enamored at the PHestival of Trees with beautifully decorated trees and whimsical gingerbread houses you will want to purchase to add to the holiday magic in your own home.
 Additionally, there will be live entertainment and holiday shopping from local vendors and artists.
-Oh, and the Jolly Old Elf will be there for a special Breakfast with Santa on November 13, 8-10 am, where kids can make a craft and ride a carousal as well as have an opportunity for a photo with Santa.
 Tickets with timed entry can be purchased in advance.

 Favorite Destinations for Holiday Lights all Season Long

 An annual favorite you will not want to miss!
 Once again Shady Brook Farm is bringing their fantastic Holiday Light Show to the masses for everyone to enjoy.
 Families can drive through the holiday light display in the comfort of their own car or reserve space in an open air wagon to experience the over three million lights illuminating the surrounding farmland.
 An added delight is a whimsical stroll down Candy Cane Lane, included with any holiday light show admission.
 Families can also reserve a private fire pit site or enjoy a public fire pit on a first come, first served basis.
 Online reservations are now available, and the displays will be open on November 19th.